austin-christian-university/apex-dev/scripts/README.md

 # Scripts

-This directory contains utility scripts for the ACU Apex application.
+This directory contains utility scripts for the ACU Blueprint application.

 ## Generate Dummy Data